Mordovia: Ethnic groups

+^{1} 3,153 people were registered from administrative databases, and could not declare an ethnicity.
+It is estimated that the proportion of ethnicities in this group is the same as that of the declared group.

 Religion

 According to a 2012 survey, 68.6% of the population of Mordovia adhere to the Russian Orthodox Church (there are many churches and monasteries, for example, Monastery of John the Evangelist in Makarovka), 5% are unaffiliated Christians, 2% are Muslims, 1% are Old Believers.
 In addition, 10% of the population declares to be "spiritual but not religious", 7% are atheist, and 6.4% follow Buddhism only in the city of Saransk.
 Some Mordvins adhere to the Mordvin native religion.

 Education

 The most important facilities of higher education include Mordovian State University and Mordovian State Pedagogical Institute in Saransk.